tobiasros/datamistica/README.md

 For this part of the assignment, you can ignore the missing values in the dataset.

-1. Make a histogram of the total number of exhibitions/talks/performances participated in per year.
+1. Make a histogram of the total number of exhibitions/talks/performances the artist participated in per year.

 2. Calculate and report the mean and median total number of exhibitions (group + solo), talks (including lectures) and performances (theater + screenings) per year.